surfstudio/SurfGear/README.md

 ### Where should I place navigation logic?

-Only in WidgetModel.
+Only in **WidgetModel**.
 But we don't hardcodea way to do this, yet.

 ## Service(bussines) Layer